- 1 Gingivitis Definition

 If you never took good care of your health and gums, the earlier the treatment, the lower the risk of teeth loss!

-Starting by good oral hygiene and cessation of smoking is the first line of treatment!
+Starting with good oral hygiene and cessation of smoking is the first line of treatment!

 Professional cleaning: this includes removal of all plaque layers, tartar and bacteria.